harshavardhan250500/Power-BI-Business-Insights-360/README.md

-# Business_Insights_360
+# Business Insights 360

 Explore the Dashboard by [clicking here](https://app.powerbi.com/view?r=eyJrIjoiMWRiM2I2NDItZjlhNC00OGVlLWE2ZDUtNTMzMGFmNWE1OWVhIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

 ## Problem Statement:
-AtliQ Hardwares, a leading consumer electronics company with a global footprint, is facing a critical challenge.
-Despite their rapid expansion across various countries, they've recently suffered significant losses in the Latin American market.
-The culprit?
-Ineffective data analytics.
+AtliQ Hardwares, a well-known consumer electronics company with a presence in multiple countries, was struggling to make informed decisions.
+Despite expanding rapidly, they faced heavy losses in the Latin American market because their existing analytics were failing to tell the real story behind the numbers.

 ## Project Objective:
-Our goal was to develop an automated Power BI dashboard for the Finance, Sales, Marketing, and Supply Chain teams, empowering them to analyze data effectively and make informed decisions.
+To create an easy-to-use, automated Power BI dashboard that gives Finance, Sales, Marketing, and Supply Chain teams the power to track performance, find hidden opportunities, and take action based on real insights.

 ## Key Achievements:
-- Designed a tailored Power BI dashboard for Finance, Sales, Marketing, and Supply Chain teams, managing over 1.8 million records.
+-Built a single dashboard that brings together 1.8M+ records from multiple teams into one place.
-- Mastered data modeling, Power Query, DAX, bookmarks, buttons, toggle buttons, slicers, tooltips, and M Language to enhance user experience with impactful visualizations.
+-Used advanced techniques like data modeling, Power Query, DAX, and M language, along with bookmarks, slicers, and interactive tooltips to make data exploration smooth and meaningful.
-- Acquired proficiency in SQL, Power BI Desktop, Excel, and DAX Studio for optimizing reports.
+-Strengthened expertise in SQL, Power BI Desktop, Excel, and DAX Studio to create faster, cleaner, and more reliable reports.

 ## Project Overview:
-* 💵Finance View: created key KPIs like Net Sales, Gross Margin %, and Net Profit % and dynamic P&L statement with YoY growth.
+* 💵Finance : Tracks Net Sales, Gross Margin %, and Net Profit %, with a dynamic P&L showing YoY trends.
-* 📈Sales View: Analyzes net sales, gross margin across various customers & products.
+* 📈Sales View: Highlights customer and product-wise sales and margin performance.
-* 🌐Marketing View: showcases performance metrics across market segments, including net sales and gross margin percentages, COGS.
+* 🌐Marketing View: Displays market segment insights including Net Sales, Gross Margin %, and COGS.
-* 📦Supply Chain View: Implemented metrics for forecast accuracy, net error, and absolute error.
-Key indicators by customer and product segment boost efficiency and mitigate risks.
+* 📦Supply Chain View: Monitors forecast accuracy, errors, and key logistics KPIs to improve planning.
-* 💼Executive View: consolidates KPIs such as Net Sales, Gross Margin, and Net Profit, alongside analyses of top customers, products, sub-regions and total revenue contributed over the years.
+* 💼Executive View: Brings it all together—top customers, products, sub-regions, and multi-year revenue snapshots to support quick decisions.